pulzarlang/Pulzar/README.md

 </div>
 <br><br>

-> Note that  is in early stage of development
+> Note that Pulzar is in early stage of development

 #### Pulzar supports both functional & OO programming.
 It is mostly dynamic language however you can make the code static.
 #### In future Pulzar will also support low level.